chlorid/a_file_explorer/README.md

 Contributions are welcome.

 # Operating system
-The code I created has ben proven working on Ubuntu 18.04.
-And a rather recent version of MacOsX as well as on Debian Buster (RaspberryPi).
+The code I created has been proven working on Ubuntu 18.04. and a rather recent version of MacOsX as well as on Debian Buster (RaspberryPi).
 Other operating systems might need modifications, but it should be possible.

 # Installation